adeveloper-wq/spotify-auth/README.md

-# Node.js/express app used for obaining access and refresh tokens for the Spotify-API
+# Node.js/express app used for obtaining access and refresh tokens for the Spotify-API
 From: https://github.com/spotify/web-api-auth-examples/tree/master/authorization_code

 # How to use?